 Graduation: What's Next?

 Graduation is a very important time in the lives of students, families and faculty.
 The Alumni Association is proud to induct recent graduates into the UNM Alumni family at commencement.
-This year's spring commencement will take place on Friday, May 13, 2016 for advanced degree graduates, and on Saturday, May 14, 2016 at WisePies Arena aka The Pit.
+This Spring 2019 commencement will take place on Saturday, May 11 at Dreamstyle Arena.

 The Schedule of Ceremonies, along with graduation details is available on UNM's website.

 Photos at the U!The UNM Alumni Association will be lighting The U in your honor!
 A professional photographer will be available from 5:00 to 9:00 p.m. on Tuesday, April 2 and Wednesday, May 1 to take a free commemorative photo of our Spring and Summer 2019 grads in front of The U at Hodgin Hall Alumni Center.
 Please bring your cap and gown, and smile.
 (Don’t have a cap and gown?
 Don’t worry, we’ll loan you one!)
 Grads will receive their print-quality photograph within two weeks via email.
 Reserve your time slot today!

 The Ring Design: Show off the Lobo, Hodgin Hall, the Sandias and UNM with every handshake.
 UNM students and alumni collectively designed the ring.
 Included in the design are the Lobo, Hodgin Hall and the Sandia Mountains, with UNM engraved on top.
 The ring comes in five sizes, in your choice of traditional or antique.
 You may also add a red gem.
 We also offer a simple Signet ring, in three different sizes.